Printing Digital Art & Illustrations

 These plates are typically etched in magnesium and mounted on wood, although a variety of materials, mounts and plate thicknesses is available for a variety of letterpress purposes.
 Many engravers offer more than the standard 16-gauge engraving, but for simply printing an image, the acid-etched, wood mounted Magnesium Photo-Engraving is what we use most often.

-Typical Costs (using Owosso Graphic Arts published pricing for example July, 2010)
+Typical Costs (using Owosso Graphic Arts published pricing for example July, 2010 - multiply by 1.35 for 2018 rates)

 The cost of an engraving is based upon its size in square inches.
 The chart below is a very basic example of costs we can expect.